Rugby-Australia offer to host South Africa's British and Irish Lions tour | Sports-Games

 Rugby Australia have not yet confirmed their mid-year test series against France but McLennan thought both tours could be accommodated with a little flexibility.
 "We're dead keen to have France and expect them to come, we're really looking forward to it," he said.

 "When you look at the schedules, there would be minimal overlap."
 The Lions last toured Australia in 2013, winning a thrilling test series 2-1 in front of sellout crowds, and are scheduled to return in 2025.
-(Editing by Cynthia Osterman)
+(Additional Reporting by Nick Said in Cape Town.
+Editing by Cynthia Osterman and Christian Radnedge)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)